Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 ## 9. Security Documentation

-1. A comprehensive security documentation MUST exist and formally be approved by the relevant IT security function for every application with *risk class >= [HIGH]* before its implementation starts (relevant aspects) and it’s allowed to initially go live (complete documentation).
+1. A comprehensive security documentation MUST exist and formally be approved by the relevant IT security function for every business critical application before its implementation starts (relevant aspects) and it’s allowed to initially go live (complete documentation).

 2. In case the relevant IT security function has not requested it differently, this document SHOULD cover the following aspects:
    - Data and application classification (risk class),